 - Extreme fatigue

 - Gurgling respirations

 - Dry cough or wet cough with frothy sputum

 - If HAPE is left untreated it can progress to respiratory collapse and ultimately to death.

 How to prevent altitude illness?

 The best way to prevent altitude sickness is to ascend gradually.
 When above 3,000 m it is not recommended to ascend more than 300-400 m per day.
-Even if you’ve not ascended more than 300 m but still feel a headache, tiredness or any other of the above listed altitude sickness symptoms, always take a rest day to further acclimatize.
+Even if you’ve not ascended more than 300 m but still feel a headache, tiredness, or any other of the above-listed altitude sickness symptoms, always take a rest day to further acclimatize.
 Moreover, keep on drinking enough water so as to stay hydrated.
 Proper hydration helps to prevent altitude sickness.
 Please therefore also always stay away from alcohol when trekking.
 The general water drinking guideline is to drink 1 liter of water per 1,000 m.
-To exemplify, if at 4,000 m then 4 liter of water should be consumed per day, if at 5,000 m then 5 liter of water etc.
+To exemplify, if at 4,000 m then 4 liters of water should be consumed per day, if at 5,000 m then 5 liters of water etc.

 How to treat altitude illness?

 - Always consult a doctor if available.